 To begin, configure the S3 tap with some parameters.
 With the Meltano CLI, you can use the following commands to configure your extractor and loader:

-• bucket: The name of the bucket from where you want to extract CSV files
+: The name of the bucket from where you want to extract CSV filesaws_access_key_id

 A couple of things to note about the configurations:

-• Any sensitive settings, such as aws_access_key_id, will have been written to a .env file in your project directory.
-These should be automatically excluded when checking your code into the git repository.
+file in your project directory.
+These should be automatically excluded when checking your code into the git repository. - The

 If you have any challenges while getting your extractor configured, refer to the troubleshooting section in the docs or join the [Slack community](ADD SLACK LINK!!!), where you can ask questions of other community members.